Absolventa/absolventa.github.io/_posts/2016-05-20-loading-controller-specific-assets-with-sprockets-3.md

 end
 ```

-In the pre-update version, we included the Javascript as like this:
+In the pre-update version, we included the Javascript like this:

 ```haml
 # somewhere in our layout file: